ReadyTech

 OVERVIEW

-Amid a transformation in ways of working, I joined to guide the Education team’s design approach, aligning it with agile, scrum, and iterative product development.
-This role allowed me to shape how design drives the next evolution of our education software suite.
+During a change in how we work, I joined to lead the Education team’s design approach, ensuring it aligns with flexible, step-by-step product development methods.
+This role let me influence how design shapes the future of our education software.

 increased Product Design team sentiment and confidence

-Gaining buy-in for this shift went beyond my design colleagues—it required bringing engineering, product, sales, marketing, enterprise delivery, and leadership along on the journey to understand why design should operate this way and the value it brings.
+Getting support for this change involved more than just my design teammates—it meant helping engineering, product, sales, marketing, enterprise delivery, and leadership understand why design should work like this and the benefits it offers.

-Gaining buy-in for this shift went beyond my design colleagues—it required bringing engineering, product, sales, marketing, enterprise delivery, and leadership along on the journey to understand why design should operate this way and the value it brings.
+Getting support for this change involved more than just my design teammates—it meant helping engineering, product, sales, marketing, enterprise delivery, and leadership understand why design should work like this and the benefits it offers.

 Understanding now and going on the journey

-As a Senior Product Designer, my first priority was to establish clear processes and introduce product trios and squads.
-I focused on accountability, outcome-driven work, and user engagement as key pillars.
+As a Senior Product Designer, my first goal was to set up clear steps and create small product teams called trios and squads.
+I focused on responsibility, results-oriented work, and user involvement as my main priorities.

-Leading by example, I applied pragmatic decision-making to tailor processes for each project.
-Central to this was a problem-and-risk matrix, which guided decisions on the type of design or research work needed.
+Leading by example, I used practical decision-making to adjust processes for each project.
+A key tool was a problem-and-risk chart that helped decide what kind of design or research work was needed.

-Joining a newly formed team, including two recent UX bootcamp graduates, I made space for questioning, experimentation, and learning.
-This collaborative growth process took 4–9 months to solidify.
+Joining a new team with two recent UX bootcamp graduates, I encouraged asking questions, trying new ideas, and learning.
+This team growth process took 4 to 9 months to become stable.

 Understanding now and going on the journey

-As a Senior Product Designer, my first priority was to establish clear processes and introduce product trios and squads.
-I focused on accountability, outcome-driven work, and user engagement as key pillars.
+As a Senior Product Designer, my first goal was to set up clear steps and create small product teams called trios and squads.
+I focused on responsibility, results-oriented work, and user involvement as my main priorities.

-Leading by example, I applied pragmatic decision-making to tailor processes for each project.
-Central to this was a problem-and-risk matrix, which guided decisions on the type of design or research work needed.
+Leading by example, I used practical decision-making to adjust processes for each project.
+A key tool was a problem-and-risk chart that helped decide what kind of design or research work was needed.

-Joining a newly formed team, including two recent UX bootcamp graduates, I made space for questioning, experimentation, and learning.
-This collaborative growth process took 4–9 months to solidify.
+Joining a new team with two recent UX bootcamp graduates, I encouraged asking questions, trying new ideas, and learning.
+This team growth process took 4 to 9 months to become stable.

 Reinforcing pragmatic thinking